Processing I: Motion tracking and balance

 if fileinfo.split('_')[1] == '1':

-if 'corrected' not in fileinfo:
+if 'cut' in fileinfo:

 info = '_'.join(fileinfo.split('_')[-3:])